infinum/eightshift-docs/website/blog/2022-04-08-adding-fonts.md

 <!--truncate-->

 ### Importing fonts into your project
-[Our documentation](/docs/basics/fonts) covers the required steps to add a font to your project, but here we'll cover the process in a bit more detail.
-To even start, we need a font (or two).
-For this example, I'll use **_SourceSansPro_** and **_NotoSerif_** downloaded from [Google Fonts](https://fonts.google.com/).
-These are in `.ttf` format, so convert them to `.woff` and `.woff2` however you can.
-We recommend the following tools:
+[Our documentation](/docs/basics/fonts) covers the necessary steps to add a font to your project, but here we'll cover the process in a bit more detail.
+To start, we need a font (or two).
+For this example, I'll use **_SourceSansPro_** and **_NotoSerif_** which I've downloaded from [Google Fonts](https://fonts.google.com/).
+These are in the `.ttf` format, so convert them to `.woff` and `.woff2.
+Whatever approach you use is okay - we recommend the following tools:
 - https://convertio.co/ttf-woff/
 - https://cloudconvert.com/ttf-to-woff
 - https://everythingfonts.com/ttf-to-woff

-Fonts should go inside the **_/assets/fonts_** folder inside your theme.
-Paste the fonts you want to use there.
+Fonts should go inside your theme's **_/assets/fonts_** folder.
+Copy the fonts you want to use there.
 You will also notice that this folder contains an **_index.js_** file.
 This file is used to import fonts into your project.
 Here's an example of how I imported my fonts:
 ```js
 // SourceSansPro WOFF
 import './SourceSansPro-Bold.woff';